xavier-tobin/BundledUI/README.md

 ```

 > [!TIP]
-> It helps to
-> understand the basics of
+> It can help to understand the basics of
 > the [Compose Material3 library](https://developer.android.com/develop/ui/compose/designsystems/material3).

 ## `Section`